Blinatumomab

 Neurologic events

-In blinatumomab-treated patients in the randomised phase III clinical study (N=267) and the single arm phase II clinical study (N=189), 66.0% of patients experienced one or more neurologic adverse reactions (including psychiatric disorders), primarily involving the central nervous system.
+In the randomised phase III clinical study (N=267) and the single-arm phase II clinical study (N=189) in patients with Philadelphia chromosome-negative relapsed or refractory B-cell precursor ALL treated with blinatumomab, 66.0% of patients experienced one or more neurologic adverse reactions (including psychiatric disorders), primarily involving the CNS.
 Serious and grade ≥3 neurologic adverse reactions were observed in 11.6% and 12.1% of patients respectively, of which the most common serious adverse reactions were encephalopathy, tremor, aphasia, and confusional state.
 The majority of neurologic events (80.5%) were clinically reversible and resolved following interruption of blinatumomab.
-The median time to the first event was within the first two weeks of treatment.
+The median time to the first event was within the first 2 weeks of treatment.
 One case of fatal encephalopathy has been reported in an earlier phase II clinical single-arm study.

-Neurologic events were reported for 71.5% of adult patients with MRD positive B-precursor ALL (N=137) of which 22.6% were considered serious.
-Grade ≥3 and grade ≥4 events, respectively, were reported for 16.1% and 2.2% of adult patients with MRD positive B-precursor ALL.
+Neurologic events were reported for 71.5% of adult patients with MRD positive B-cell precursor ALL (N=137), 22.6% of patients experienced serious events.
+Grade ≥3 and grade ≥4 events, respectively, were reported for 16.1% and 2.2% of adult patients with MRD positive B-cell precursor ALL.

 Infections

-Life-threatening or fatal (grade ≥4) viral, bacterial and fungal infections have been reported in patients treated with blinatumomab.
-In addition, reactivations of virus infection (e.g. Polyoma (BK)) have been observed in the phase II clinical study in adults with Philadelphia chromosome negative relapsed or refractory B-precursor ALL.
-Patients with Philadelphia chromosome negative relapsed or refractory B-precursor ALL with ECOG performance status at baseline of 2 experienced a higher incidence of serious infections compared to patients with ECOG performance status of <2.
+Life-threatening or fatal (grade ≥ 4) viral, bacterial and fungal infections have been reported in patients treated with blinatumomab.
+In addition, reactivations of virus infection (e.g. Polyoma (BK)) have been observed in the phase II clinical study in adults with Philadelphia chromosome-negative relapsed or refractory B-cell precursor ALL.
+Patients with Philadelphia chromosome-negative relapsed or refractory B-cell precursor ALL with ECOG performance status at baseline of 2 experienced a higher incidence of serious infections compared to patients with ECOG performance status of <2.

 Cytokine release syndrome (CRS)

-In blinatumomab-treated patients in the randomised phase III clinical study (N=267) and the single arm phase II clinical study (N=189), serious CRS reactions were reported in 2.4% of patients with a median time to onset of 2 days.
+In the randomised phase III clinical study (N=267) and the single-arm phase II clinical study (N=189) in patients with Philadelphia chromosome-negative relapsed or refractory B-cell precursor ALL treated with blinatumomab, 14.7% of patients experienced CRS.
+Serious CRS reactions were reported in 2.4% of patients with a median time to onset of 2 days.

-Cytokine release syndrome was reported in 2.9% of adult patients with MRD positive B-precursor ALL (N=137).
-Grade 3 and serious events were reported for 1.5% each of adult patients with MRD positive B-precursor ALL; no grade ≥4 events were reported.
+Cytokine release syndrome was reported in 2.9% of adult patients with MRD positive B-cell precursor ALL (N=137).
+Grade 3 and serious events were reported for 1.5% each of adult patients with MRD positive B-cell precursor ALL; no grade ≥4 events were reported.

-Capillary leak syndrome was observed in 1 patient in the phase II clinical study in adult patients with relapsed or refractory B-precursor ALL and in 1 patient in the phase 2 clinical study in adult patients with MRD positive B-precursor ALL.
+Capillary leak syndrome was observed in 1 patient in the phase II clinical study in adult patients with Philadelphia chromosome-negative relapsed or refractory B-cell precursor ALL and in 1 patient in the phase II clinical study in adult patients with MRD positive B-cell precursor ALL.
+Capillary leak syndrome was not observed in adult patients in the phase II clinical study in patients with Philadelphia chromosome-positive relapsed or refractory B-cell precursor ALL.

 Elevated liver enzymes

-In blinatumomab-treated patients in the randomised phase III clinical study (N=267) and the single arm phase II clinical study (N=189), 22.4% of patients reported elevated liver enzymes and associated signs/symptoms.
+In the randomised phase III clinical study (N=267) and the single-arm phase II clinical study (N=189) in patients with Philadelphia chromosome-negative relapsed or refractory B-cell precursor ALL treated with blinatumomab, 22.4% of patients reported elevated liver enzymes and associated signs/symptoms.
 Serious and grade ≥3 adverse reactions (such as ALT increased, AST increased, and blood bilirubin increased) were observed in 1.5% and 13.6% of patients respectively.
 The median time to onset to the first event was 4 days from the start of blinatumomab treatment initiation.

-Elevated liver enzyme events were reported for 12.4% of adult patients with MRD positive B-precursor ALL (N=137).
-Grade ≥3 and grade ≥4 events, respectively, were reported for 8.0% and 4.4% of adult patients with MRD positive B-precursor ALL.
+Elevated liver enzyme events were reported for 17.8% of adult patients with Philadelphia chromosome-positive relapsed or refractory B-cell precursor ALL (N=45), 2.2% of patients experienced serious events.
+Grade ≥3 and grade ≥4 events, respectively, were reported for 13.3% and 6.7% of adult patients with Philadelphia chromosome-positive relapsed or refractory B-cell precursor ALL.

 Pancreatitis

-Pancreatitis, life-threatening or fatal, has been reported in patients receiving blinatumomab in the clinical trials and the post-marketing settings.
+Pancreatitis, life-threatening or fatal, has been reported in patients receiving blinatumomab in the clinical studies and the post-marketing settings.
 The median time to onset was 7.5 days.

 Leukoencephalopathy including progressive multifocal leukoencephalopathy